 The ancient Roman arena became well-known for the chariot races held here.

-Dreaded Germanic warriors spreading out from Northern Europe toward the south also threatened the Roman Empire.
+Dreaded Germanic warriors spreading out from Northern Europe towards the south also threatened the Roman Empire.

 The prosperity of the eastern part of the Roman Empire started in the early 4th century, during the reign of Emperor Constantine.